G3rkul3s/MultiLeap-Computer-Animation-Lab/README.md

 `-o` - a path to an output json file

-`-t` - a number of frames to be recorded after calibration
+`-t` - number of frames to be recorded after calibration

+`-r` - id of the reference sensor. "device_id" field

-To visualize the fused hand run the python script in the "src" folder:
+### To visualize the fused hand run the python script in the "src" folder:
 ```
 py .\src\fused_hand_visualizer.py -i .\results\fused_hand.json
 ```